Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

 \subsection{No burn-in phase when gap is known}

 Another disadvantage of Theorems \ref{thm:rankoneFW}, \ref{thm:rankoneFWimprov} is that the linear convergence applies only after a certain ``burn-in" phase.
 Here we show that if an estimate for the eigen-gap $\delta = \lambda_{n-1}(\nabla{}f(\X^*)) - \lambda_n(\nabla{}f(\X^*))$ is available, then it is possible to modify the Frank-Wolfe method, without essentially changing the complexity of each iteration, so that it enjoys a global linear convergence rate.
-This modification and convergence analysis follows in an almost straight-forward manner from the work \cite{allen2017linear}, when combined with our Lemma \ref{lem:QG}.
+This modification and convergence analysis follows in an almost straight-forward manner from the work \cite{allen2017linear}, when combined with the quadratic growth property (Lemma \ref{lem:genQG}).

 \begin{theorem} Under Assumption \ref{ass:gap}, the iterates of Algorithm \ref{alg:regfw} satisfy